fabmlk/php-oauth-lib-rs/README.md

 That will make `HTTP_AUTHORIZATION` available in `$_SERVER`.
 If you use some framework it may already take care of this for you.

+# API Documentation
+The API documenation can be generated using [Sami](http://sami.sensiolabs.org/), Sami is part of the `require-dev` section in the Composer file.

+    $ php vendor/bin/sami.php update doc/php-oauth-lib-rs.php

+This will output HTML in the `build/` directory.

 # Tests
 In order to run the tests you can use [PHPUnit](http://phpunit.de).
 You can run the tests like this: